microsoft/DeepSpeedExamples/deepnvme/file_access/README.md

 # Using DeepNVMe for simple file reads and writes involving CPU/GPU tensors

 The purpose of this folder is to provide example codes that illustrate how to use DeepNVMe for simple file operations of moving raw data bytes between persistent storage and CPU/GPU tensors.
-For each file operation, we provide an implementation using Python I/O functionality, and a DeepNVMe implementation using CPU bounce buffer (aio) and NVIDIA GPUDirect Storage (GDS) as appropriate.
+For each file operation, we provide an implementation using Python I/O functionality, and a DeepNVMe implementation using CPU bounce buffer (aio) and NVIDIA Magnum IO<sup>TM</sup> GPUDirect® Storage (GDS) as appropriate.

 The following table is a mapping of file operations to the corresponding Python and DeepNVMe implementations.